Melodic Analysis: horizontal techniques

 2 Responses to Melodic Analysis: horizontal techniques

-1. Pete Hibbit says:
+1. Pete Hibbit's avatar Pete Hibbit says:

 Hey mate, loving the online lectures, like being back at the college.
 Happy days, cheers.
 Pete Hibbit